-In 2005 Connecticut College took the first steps toward becoming part of this trend in scholarly communication by creating its own digital repository, Digital Commons @ Connecticut College, to preserve and provide access to the intellectual achievements of the students and faculty of the college produced in digital format, such as honors papers, master's theses, faculty publications, conference proceedings, etc. However, the success of Digital Commons will require the support and collaboration of the entire campus community.
-Connecticut College should be poised to take advantage of emerging options and developments in this rapidly changing technology.
+In 2005 Connecticut College took the first steps toward becoming part of this trend in scholarly communication by creating its own digital repository, Digital Commons@Connecticut College, to preserve and provide access to the intellectual achievements of the students and faculty of the College produced in digital format, such as honors papers, master's theses, faculty publications, conference proceedings, etc. In 2007 we joined the NITLE DSpace project to take advantage of the improved functionality and the lower cost of the DSpace system.
+The system migration will take place over the summer of 2007.
+However, the greatest challenge and the true success of an institutional digital repository will require the support and collaboration of the entire campus community.